leonknight99-flann/FlannController/README.md

-# 024
+# Attenuator Controller
-Software to control Flann's 024 variable attenuators
+Software to control Flann's 024 and 625 variable attenuators